-The OPC Foundation (Open Platform Communications) is cooperating with the German Mechanical Engineering Industry Association ().
+The OPC Foundation (Open Platform Communications) cooperates with the German Mechanical Engineering Industry Association (VDMA).
 In June 2016, these two parties signed an MOU to build an international standards regime utilizing the OPC UA Machine Vision Companion Specification.
-This machine protocol has been developed to help all automation companies to implement Industry 4.0/IoT with robotics, automation, and machine vision software language with their products.
+This machine protocol has been developed to help all automation companies implement Industry 4.0/IoT with robotics, automation, and machine vision software language with their products.
 For the interfaces UMATI (universal machine technology interface) has been set up.
 Both OPC UA and UMATI enable higher-level data processing in a standardized and more secure manner.

 Policy Objectives and Challenges

-Over the next several years, Advanced Manufacturing is expected to provide excellent export potential for industries such as machine tools/general industrial equipment, robotics, information and communication technology, process control instrumentation as well as electronics industry production equipment, additive manufacturing, and advanced materials.
-By 2025, 84 percent of German manufacturers plan to be investing EUR 10 billion annually into smart manufacturing technologies, incl. the automotive industry at approx. 1.2 bn per year, machinery & equipment and plant engineering and construction at 1.5 bn, electronics and microelectronics industry at approx. 817 million per year, and the metal working industry at 424m per year.
-Today, 75% of the German companies in most industries have implemented digital solutions, and 15 million employees are directly and indirectly involved in advanced manufacturing industries in Germany.
+Over the next several years, Advanced Manufacturing is expected to provide excellent export potential for industries such as machine tools/general industrial equipment, robotics, information and communication technology, process control instrumentation as well as electronics industry production equipment, additive manufacturing, advanced materials, and industrial IT.
+By 2025, 84 percent of German manufacturers plan to invest EUR 10 billion (USD 10.52 billion) annually into smart manufacturing technologies, including the automotive industry at approx. 1.2 billion per year, machinery & equipment and plant engineering and construction at 1.5 billion, electronics and microelectronics industry at approximately 817 million per year, and the metal working industry at 424 million per year.
+Today, 75 percent of the German companies in most industries have implemented digital solutions, and 15 million employees are directly and indirectly involved in advanced manufacturing industries in Germany.

 Robotics and Automation

-With 2.7 million industrial robots operating in factories worldwide, the sector increased by 12% in 2020 compared to 2019.
-Conversely, sales of new robots decreased by 12% in 2019.
-However, experts predict an average increase of 12 percent annually between 2020 and 2022, when the economic situation has recovered more from the effects of the pandemic and the disruption of the supply chains.
-Indeed, the pandemic has strongly impacted the sector, but also offered a chance for modernization and digitalization and it will probably take until 2022 or 2023 to reach the pre-crisis level.
+With 3,015 million industrial robots operating in factories worldwide, the sector increased by 10 percent in 2020 compared to 2019 with 2.731 million robots.
+However, experts predict an average increase of 6 percent annually between 2022 and 2024, when the economic situation has recovered more from the effects of the pandemic and the disruption of the supply chains.
+Indeed, the pandemic has strongly impacted the sector, but also offered a chance for modernization and digitalization.

-Future trends in this sector are the utilization of artificial intelligence, human-robot collaboration, digital transformation in production, and service robotics in the commercial and health industry, collaborative robots, and mobile platforms, e.g. AGV’s, robot leasing like Robot as a Service – RaaS, not to mention components that make the robot more precise like soft actuators for the gripping technology.
+Future trends in this sector are the utilization of artificial intelligence, human-robot collaboration, digital transformation in production, and service robotics in the commercial and health industry, collaborative robots, and mobile platforms, e.g., AGV’s, robot leasing like Robot as a Service – RaaS, not to mention components that make the robot more precise like soft actuators for the gripping technology.

-Overall, the global economic crisis attached to the COVID-19 pandemic has impacted industrial robot sales in 2020.
-In the medium term, this crisis will be a digitalization booster that will create growth opportunities for the robotics industry worldwide.
-The long-term perspectives remain excellent.
+Overall, the global economic crisis related to the COVID-19 pandemic has impacted industrial robot sales between 2019 and 2021, as well as the supply chain disruptions.
+However, the long-term perspectives remain excellent.